apache/arrow-site/_posts/2025-12-07-parquet-late-materialization-deep-dive.md

   <img src="{{ site.baseurl }}/img/late-materialization/fig4.jpg" alt="Page-level scan range calculation" width="100%" class="img-responsive">
 </figure>

+This mechanism acts as the bridge between logical row filtering and physical byte fetching.
+While we cannot slice the file thinner than a single page (due to compression boundaries), Page Pruning ensures that we never pay the decompression cost for a page unless it contributes at least one row to the result.
+It strikes a pragmatic balance: utilizing the coarse-grained Page Index to skip large swathes of data, while leaving the fine-grained `RowSelection` to handle the specific rows within the surviving pages.

 ### 3.3 Smart Caching

-Late materialization puts us in a bit of a **Catch-22**: arrow-rs evaluates predicates progressively on all rows in a row group.
-This approach uses a small number of large I/Os, which performs well for slow remote storage systems such as object storage.
-However, it means we may need to read the same column twice—first to filter it, and then again to produce the final rows necessary for the output projection.
-Without caching, you're **paying double** for the same data: decoding it once for the predicate, and again for the output. [`CachedArrayReader`], introduced in [#arrow-rs/7850], fixes this: **stash the batch the first time you see it, and reuse it later.**
+Late materialization introduces a structural Catch-22: to efficiently skip data, we must first read it.
+Consider a query like `SELECT A FROM table WHERE A > 10`.
+The reader must decode column `A` to evaluate the filter.
+In a traditional "read-everything" approach, this wouldn't be an issue: column A would simply sit in memory, waiting to be projected.
+However, in a strict pipeline, the "Predicate" stage and the "Projection" stage are decoupled.
+Once the filter produces a RowSelection, the projection stage sees that it needs column `A` and triggers a second read of the same data.

+Without intervention, we pay a "double tax": decoding once to decide what to keep, and decoding again to actually keep it.[`CachedArrayReader`], introduced in [#arrow-rs/7850], solves this dilemma using a **Dual-Layer** Cache architecture.
+It allows us to stash the decoded batch the first time we see it (during filtering) and reuse it later (during projection).

 [`CachedArrayReader`]: https://github.com/apache/arrow-rs/blob/ce4edd53203eb4bca96c10ebf3d2118299dad006/parquet/src/arrow/array_reader/cached_array_reader.rs#L40-L68
 [#arrow-rs/7850]: https://github.com/apache/arrow-rs/pull/7850

-Why the dual-layer cache?
-One layer is **shareable**, the other is a **guarantee**.
-As with all caches, the cache in the reader has a (user configurable) memory limit and thus cannot guarantee that it can hold all decoded pages.
-For example, when reading column B for both predicate evaluation and projection (output), if the projection finds the relevant pages in the Shared Cache, great—free reuse!
-But the Shared Cache is finite and might evict data to make room for others.
-That's where the Local Cache comes in as a **safety net**, ensuring the data *you* just read is still there.

-We keep the scope tight to avoid **memory bloat**: the Shared Cache is wiped clean between row groups so we don't hoard memory forever.
+But why two layers?
+Why not just one big cache?

+  * **The Shared Cache (Optimistic Reuse):** This is a global cache shared across all columns and readers.
+It has a user-configurable memory limit (capacity).
+When a page is decoded for a predicate, it is placed here.
+If the projection step runs soon after, it can "hit" this cache and avoid I/O. However, because memory is finite, **cache eviction** can happen at any moment.
+If we relied solely on this, a heavy workload could evict our data right before we need it again.
+  * **The Local Cache (Deterministic Guarantee):** This is a private cache specific to a single column's reader.
+It acts as a **safety net**.
+When a column is being actively read, the data is "pinned" in the Local Cache.
+This guarantees that the data remains available for the duration of the current operation, immune to eviction from the global Shared Cache.

+The reader follows a strict hierarchy when fetching a page:

+1.  **Check Local:** Do I already have it pinned?
+2.  **Check Shared:** Did another part of the pipeline decode this recently?
+If yes, **promote** it to Local (pin it).
+3.  **Read from Source:** Perform the I/O and decoding, then insert into both Local and Shared.

+This dual strategy gives us the best of both worlds: the **efficiency** of sharing data between filter and projection steps, and the **stability** of knowing that necessary data won't vanish mid-query due to memory pressure.

 ### 3.4 Minimizing Copies and Allocations

 Another area where arrow-rs has significant optimization is **avoiding unnecessary copies**.
-Rust's [memory safe] design makes it easy to copy, and every extra allocation and copy wastes CPU cycles and memory bandwidth.
-Significant care has been taken with memory allocations to avoid the **"unnecessary tax"** from decompressing data into a `Vec` and then `memcpy`-ing it into an Arrow Buffer.
-For fixed-width types (like integers or floats), this is completely redundant—the memory layout is identical and Arrow offers [zero-copy conversions].
-Why jump through hoops? [`PrimitiveArrayReader`] cuts out the middleman with zero-copy: it simply **hands over ownership** of the decoded `Vec<T>` directly to the Arrow `Buffer`.
-No copying, no wasted cycles.
+Rust's [memory safe] design makes it easy to copy, but every extra allocation wastes CPU cycles and memory bandwidth.
+A naive implementation often pays an **"unnecessary tax"** by decompressing data into a temporary `Vec` and then `memcpy`-ing it into an Arrow Buffer.

+For fixed-width types (like integers or floats), this is completely redundant because their memory layouts are identical. [`PrimitiveArrayReader`] eliminates this overhead via [zero-copy conversions]: instead of copying bytes, it simply **hands over ownership** of the decoded `Vec<T>` directly to the underlying Arrow `Buffer`.

 [memory safe]: https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html
 [zero-copy conversions]: https://docs.rs/arrow/latest/arrow/array/struct.PrimitiveArray.html#example-from-a-vec